A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions

 \subsection{Deep Perceptual Loss}

-In machine learning models trained with image data as the ground-truth, it is common to use pixel-wise metrics to calculate so-called pixel-wise loss~\cite{larsen2016autoencoding}.
-However, in recent years the flaws of pixel-wise metrics have been considered with respect to loss calculation~\cite{larsen2016autoencoding, pihlgren2020improving}.
-Perceptual losses, based on perceptual similarity metrics, have been proposed as an alternative or complement to pixel-wise losses by using perceptual similarity metrics as part of the loss calculation.
-For example, SSIM was adapted as a perceptual loss function~\cite{zhao2017loss, snell2017learning}.
+In image models trained by comparing the output to some ground truth image, that comparison is inherently a similarity measurement.
+Despite the known flaws of pixel-wise metrics, they have long been the most popular method for calculating image similarity in loss calculation of machine learning models~\cite{pihlgren2020improving, larsen2016autoencoding}.
+However, in recent years improvements have been made to many applications by transitioning to perceptual similarity metrics for loss calculation.
+For example, SSIM has been adapted as a perceptual loss function~\cite{zhao2017loss, snell2017learning, shi2019adaptive}.

-One of the most popular and widespread groups of perceptual losses are those based on deep perceptual similarity, so-called deep perceptual loss.
+The most popular and widespread group of perceptual losses are those based on deep perceptual similarity, so-called deep perceptual loss.
 Deep perceptual loss was first used with neural style transfer~\cite{gatys2016image} where features from a pretrained version of VGG-19~\cite{simonyan2014deep} were used to estimate perceptions of style and content.
 These perceptions were then used as a loss to generate images with the perceived content of one image and the perceived style of another.
 Since its introduction, deep perceptual loss has been a popular tool for image-generation tasks.
 It was used in the VAE-GAN (variational autoencoder, generative adversarial network) in which the discriminator acts as a loss network to facilitate higher quality image generation~\cite{larsen2016autoencoding}.
-In the VAE-GAN, the discriminator is trained alongside the generator; however, other works have used pretrained loss networks instead, removing the need for extra training~\cite{dosovitskiy2016generating}.
+In the VAE-GAN, the discriminator is trained alongside the generator; however, other works have used pretrained loss networks, removing the need for extra training~\cite{dosovitskiy2016generating}.

-Other popular uses tend to be adjacent to the image generation domain, where the output of the model is a 2-dimensional lattice such as image segmentation~\cite{mosinska2018beyond}, feature heat maps for object detection~\cite{li2017perceptual}, and depth prediction~\cite{liu2021perceptual}.
-This is not so surprising as deep perceptual loss was first developed in the computer vision domain and tends to use models pretrained on images as loss networks.
-As such, the deep features of these networks are more useful when extracted from images and image-like inputs.

-However, not all models that output 2-dimensional lattices during training are used for that purpose.
-Convolutional autoencoders, for example, are often used for dimensionality reduction instead of image generation.
-Deep perceptual loss has been proven effective in this case as well~\cite{pihlgren2020improving}.